Fees & Affordability

 Bursaries are awarded up to 100% of fees, depending on the family’s financial circumstances.
 There are bursaries available for entry into our Senior Schools at Year 7 and into the Sixth Form at Year 12.

 All bursaries are means-tested and are underpinned by a rigorous review process.
 The Schools utilise an external company to conduct independent financial reviews of successful applications.
 This will involve each family having a compulsory home visit to review financial circumstances and will result in a confidential report to the Schools with a recommendation on the level of award.
-The home visits/reviews will take place mid-November 2019, following the Year 7 Entrance Examination on the 11th November 2019 and the subsequent interview process.
+The home visits/reviews will take in the week commencing 18th November 2019, following the Year 7 Entrance Examination on the 11th November 2019 and the subsequent interview process.

 A bursary application will only be successful if both of these criteria are met: